Filing a Lawsuit for a Concussion

 If you believe you suffered a concussion caused by another’s negligence, you may be entitled to file a personal injury lawsuit against the at-fault party.

-The New Jersey brain injury lawyers at the Lynch Law Firm will discuss your right to recover compensation during a free, no obligation consultation.
+The New Jersey brain injury lawyers at the Lynch Law Firm, PC will discuss your right to recover compensation during a free, no obligation consultation.
 We will help you determine if you have the right take legal action after suffering brain damage because of another’s careless actions.

 Causes of Concussions